Guidelines for General Events

 Note: If you create your own slide, please be aware that it is subject to editing and re-formatting, as we must make sure that all slides on the monitors are legible and comply with the standards of University Marketing and Communication.

 - All flyers must be stamped approved.
-Please see Giselle Santibanez-Bania, Dean Gaspardo, of Christine Heaton.
+Please see Giselle Santibanez-Bania, Dean Gaspardo, or Lindsey Johnson.

 - All flyers must include the name of the sponsoring student organization or department.